 The four trust factors critical to your company

-One of my executive leadership developmentclients is known for their supportive and nurturing culture.
+One of my clients is known for their supportive and nurturing culture.
 No one is held accountable for their hours in the office.
 Everyone is trusted to do what is necessary to get his or her job done.
 Compensation is above the industry average.
 Many employees, even administrative staff, are given equity allocations.
 When someone on the team suffers some difficulty or problem, whether personal or professional, management rallies to support them and their family in a multitude of ways.

 Patrick Lencioni joins many other voices in pointing out that trust is fundamental to healthy team function.
 Since so much activity in business is conducted through teams, the issue of trust is critical to understand.
 But, trust is not a simple concept.
-There are a least four aspects to trust and every one of them is critical to a high functioning team.
+There are a least four aspects to trust and every one of them is critical to a high performing team.